 Top Destinations for Coffee Lovers

 Sometimes when traveling it is almost impossible to find a decent cup of coffee, but other destinations are the perfect places for coffee lovers.
+Whether you visit a coffee shop in Birmingam (UK), New York, or Germany, without the help of companies such as Iron and Fire, some of your favourite coffee stores may not exist.
+Then it would definitely be impossible to find a decent cup of coffee.
 So if you’re a coffee aficionado or just addicted to caffeine, visit some of these top coffee destinations:

 Addis Ababa, Ethiopia

 As one of the leading exporters of coffee it is not surprising that Ethiopia has a rich coffee culture with a long history, in fact there is a saying in Ethiopia, “Coffee is our Bread.”
 Not only in city cafes but also in private homes, coffee is regarded with reverence.
 Coffee ceremonies are held in private homes where the ceremony follows the coffee from the roasting through to the drinking of the brew.
 In Addis Ababa cafes, you can sample coffee in a variety of styles and flavors with added spices and sweeteners like honey, butter, cinnamon and cloves.